imrany/recipe-organiser/README.md

 > `- Warm the water`<br/>
 `- Stir the hot water while adding cocoa powder`

+### How to view a recipe in details
+- Click the recipe you want to view, it wil instantly open a detailed page showing the recipe's name, ingredients and directions ? instruction for you to follow

+### How to delete a recipe
+- Click on the recipe you want to delete, `you have to be authorized and the recipe you are delete muust be yours`.

+- Once its open click the `trash` or `delete` button on your top-right corner.

 ### Development
 - [/public]("./public") - contains all static assets like images, css, js, svg and manifest.json
 - [/src]("/src") - contain all the code and logic